cfe-lab/CFEIntact/docs/io.md

 | nonintact.fasta  | This file contains a list of sequences with identified defects.
 These sequences are not considered putative intact genomes. |
 | blast.csv        | This file contains output from BLASTN software.
 It is produced conditionally. |

-If you pass the `--output-csv` option to HIVIntact, the output format will be `.csv` instead of `.json`.
+If you pass the `--output-csv` option to CFEIntact, the output format will be `.csv` instead of `.json`.

 Here is an example of the contents of the `errors.csv` file: